onokognome/areWeClose/README.md

 The 'marked_lst' is the list of userId's that we've already check for friends.
 The 'depth' is the depth of the breadth-first search at a give point.
 It will become the chain length between friends. 'is_found' is true if we've found the match we're looking for.

 We recurse from an initial UserA to the friends of UserA looking for UserB.
-The 'next_depth' function build the next level of recursion by finding all the User records for the Users at the current level, then finding their friends.
-It then removes any friends that are in the marked_lst.
+The 'next_depth' function builds the next level of recursion by evaluating all the User records for the Users at the current level - finding their friends.
+It then removes any of those friends that are in the marked_lst.
 This prevents cycles.

 Hopefully the rest of the code can be understood with its comments to see how this works.
 The test cases considered were:
 - no chain of friends between UserA and UserB (tested)